blookot/rsa2elk/v1/README.md

 In both, the `content` attribute describes how the log is parsed.
 The syntax supports alternatives `{a|b}`, field extraction `<fld1>` and static strings.

-The `transform.py` module does the core of the conversion by reading this content line character after character and computing the corresponding grok or dissect pattern.
+The `transform.py` module does the core of the conversion by reading this content line character after character and computing the corresponding grok pattern.
-Dissect is prefered by default, as it performs faster and easily matches the RSA syntax.
-However, Dissect does not support alternatives `{a|b}` and (specifically for headers) it does not support sub group capturing with the `payload` field.
-So, for both cases, we fallback to grok.

-#### Dissect

-When dissect is possible, transformation is easy: "just" replace <fld> with %{fld}!
-As simple as that.
-And performance should improve (see a [feature & perf comparison](https://www.elastic.co/blog/logstash-dude-wheres-my-chainsaw-i-need-to-dissect-my-logs)).

-#### Grok

 The whole idea of the grok pattern is to capture fields with any character but the one after the field.
 For example, `<fld1> <fld2>` in RSA will result in `?<fld1>[^\s]*)[\s]+(?<fld2>.*)` in grok.
 Note that the `[\s]+` in the middle is quite permissive because many products use several spaces to tabularize their logs.
 The `-s` flag can be used to change this behavior to strictly match the log according to the exact number of spaces in the RSA configuration.
 This flag will replace the `[\s]+` by a simple `\s`.

 RSA can also handle missing fields when reading specific characters.
 For example, this RSA parser `<fld1> "<fld99>"` will match both `aaa "zzz"` (where fld1='aaa') and `aaa bbb "zzz"` (where fld1='aaa bbb').
 The `-a` flag will let the user input specific characters that will serve as anchors, so that when they are found, the grok will jump over the unexpected fields.
 Using the above example, the grok will look like `(?<fld1>[^\s]*)[\s]+(?<anchorfld>[^\"]*)\"(?<fld99>[^\"]+)\"`.
 Please note that we are adding a `anchorfld` field to capture the possible characters before the anchor, so for `aaa bbb "zzz"`, the `anchorfld` field will only have 'bbb').
 Which is what you would expect I think ;-)

+Note: dissect (see [documentation](https://www.elastic.co/guide/en/logstash/master/plugins-filters-dissect.html)) is faster and easier to read but doesn't support alternatives.
+Could be an improvement though.

 ### RSA meta fields to Elastic Common Schema (ECS)